blockschain/truffle-docs/content/zh/docs/truffle/advanced/event-system.md

 Subscriber is instantiated at the beginning of all command flows.
 This function is optional.

-*NOTE: In this function you will have access to the Subscriber itself through the `this` keyword when your functions are described using `function` syntax, i.e., `function(data){`, not `(data) => {`.
-This makes it easy to attach properties and helper methods to the Subscriber that will then be available in your handlers.*
+_注意: In this function you will have access to the Subscriber itself through the `this` keyword when your functions are described using `function` syntax, i.e., `function(data){`, not `(data) => {`.
+This makes it easy to attach properties and helper methods to the Subscriber that will then be available in your handlers._

 `handlers` should be an object whose keys are event names and values are an array of event handler functions.
 This is where you will describe what